foodcoopshop/foodcoopshop.github.io/en/foodcoops.md

-## Chronological list of foodcoops that work with FoodCoopShop.
+## Chronological list of foodcoops that work with FoodCoopShop

-Feel free to add your foodcoop.
+Feel free to add your foodcoop

 * 05/2017: [http://www.querfeldeinpoendorf.at](http://www.querfeldeinpoendorf.at), Pöndorf / Austria
 * 05/2017: [http://www.foodcoop-gmunden.at](http://www.foodcoop-gmunden.at), Gmunden / Austria